intel/media-delivery/README.rst

 to install ingredients on bare metal.

-If you want to run in virtual environment, first follow instruction given in `GPU virtualization setup guide <doc/virtualization.rst>`_ and then proceed with the setup described below.
+If you want to run in virtual environment, first follow instruction given in
+|virt-guide|_ and then proceed with the setup described below.

 Setup Docker
 ~~~~~~~~~~~~